FigureTechnologies/gradle-semver-plugin/README.md

 - Setting an alternate initial version
 - Specifying alternate main and development branch names
 - Appending build metadata (format: `+<yyyyMMddHHmmss>`)
+- Configuration cache (version resolved lazily so commits do not discard the cache)
 - Building when
     - No git repository is present
     - No git tags are present